salilab/npctransport/README.md

 - Install the CGAL package
 - Install the protobuf package
 - Download IMP source code as explained in the installation manual
-- add npctransport as a subfolder in the 'modules' subfolder
+- add npctransport as a subfolder in the 'modules' subfolder (e.g. "cd <IMP-REPOSITORY>/modules && git clone https://github.com/salilab/npctransport/"
-- Build IMP according to instruction as usual
+- Build IMP according to online instructions as usual
 - The npctransport installation can be tested using ctest, eg - "ctest -R npctransport"